Ethics and Morality

-As a new generation prepares to face the world, it's clear that they have taken seriously their parents' postmodern teachings on morality: for most of these young people, it’s every man for himself.
-Is a shared understanding of right and wrong even possible today?
+As a new generation prepares to face the world, it's clear that they have taken seriously their parents' postmodern teachings on morality.

 Morality is a system of principles or rules of conduct to which humans conform.
 Presently our “wider culture” exemplifies the debasement of rules of conduct with little common agreement as to what rules or principles we should be following.